isomerpages/mse/news/Committee-of-supply/_posts/2022-03-07-speech-by-sms-dr-amy-khor.md

 56 This is but a token of appreciation and is not a measure of the effort that veterans have invested into establishing their clientele and refining their recipes.
 The HSS is not intended to be a commercial arrangement but is an option to help retiring veteran hawkers find suitable successors and preserve their culinary legacy for future patrons.

-57 We will also introduce safeguards to protect the interest of the veteran hawkers such as requiring successors to serve the veteran hawkers’ signature dishes and retain the stall names for 3 years.
+57 We will also introduce safeguards to protect the interest of the veteran hawkers such as requiring successors to serve the veteran hawkers’ signature dishes and retain the stall names for three years.

 **New Hawker Centres to Serve Residents’ Needs**

 58 **Mr Gan** and **Mr Wee** asked about the construction progress of new hawker centres.

 59 While COVID-19 has caused some delay, four new centres – namely Bukit Canberra, Fernvale, One Punggol and Senja Hawker Centres, will begin operations by 3rd quarter this year.
-In addition, 5 more centres in the construction stage will progressively be completed in the next few years, and 2 more are in the planning and design stage.
+In addition, five more centres in the construction stage will progressively be completed in the next few years, and two more are in the planning and design stage.

 60 Residents in Tampines Town can also look forward to another new hawker centre.
 More details of this new centre will be shared in due course.